Dungeon Floor Plans: Contents

-Dungeon Floor Plans is a GM's aid: sheets of dungeon floors, passages, stairs, etc., for use with 25mm miniatures.
-It is also suitable for use with AD&D. It was a set of terrain tiles intended to combine together to form various locations.
+Dungeon Floor Plans is an aid for the gamemaster consisting of cardstock sheets that can be used as dungeon floors, passages, stairs, and more to be used with 25mm miniatures for Dungeons & Dragons or Advanced Dungeons & Dragons.
+It was a set of terrain tiles intended to combine together to form various locations.

-Dungeon Floor Plans is a package that contains twelve thick cardboard sheets, each printed (in color) to represent flagstone flooring (tan), rough stone and dirt flooring (grey), wood (brown) and stone stairways (grey).
-The sheets are gridded into squares, and the lines have been incorporated into the design.
-The squares are to scale for 25mm figures, each being just over 2 cm x 2 cm and representing an area 5' x 5'.
-The DM can cut the sheets to create a continuous series of rooms and corridors covering an entire table-top.
+Dungeon Floor Plans is a package that includes twelve thick cardboard sheets, each printed in colors to represent different types of flooring, with flagstone in tan, rough stone and dirt in grey, wood in brown and stone stairways in grey.
+The sheets are presented as squares overlaid with grid patterns, with the lines incorporated into the design.
+The squares are set to scale to fit with 25mm figures, with each square slightly over 2 cm x 2 cm in size to represent a 5' x 5' area.
+The Dungeon Master can cut the sheets and lay them out on the tabletop to create a series of rooms and corridors as large as is needed.

 Publication history

 Dungeon Floor Plans was published by Games Workshop in 1979 as 12 color cardstock sheets.

-As Games Workshop expanded its publishing arm beyond White Dwarf and reprints of American products. among their first original products were a pad of character sheets (1978), a pad of hex sheets (1978), and the Dungeon Floor Plans (1979) gaming accessory, each of which carried the Dungeons & Dragons trademark, and were some of the few licensed D&D products ever authorized by TSR.
-Games Workshop later reprinted the Dungeon Floor Plans in 1982 – no longer sporting the D&D logo – as the first of several gaming supplements.
+Games Workshop wanted to extend its publishing beyond White Dwarf and reprinting products from America, with some of their first original products being their pads of Character Sheets (1978) and Hex Sheets (1978), and the accessory Dungeon Floor Plans (1979), each of which was printed with the Dungeons & Dragons trademark, and were among the few licensed Dungeons & Dragon products that TSR approved.
+Games Workshop later reprinted the Dungeon Floor Plans in 1982 without the D&D logo as the first among several gaming supplements.

-Games Workshop later produced a set of compatible Dungeon Mapping Sheets in 1982, as a grid is of 2.5mm squares.
+Games Workshop later produced a set of compatible Dungeon Mapping Sheets in 1982, as a grid formed of 2.5mm squares.